georiot/wordpress-plugin/itunes-link-engine/trunk/readme.txt

 * Other minor improvements to UI.
 * Tested up to 4.6

-= 1.2.3 =
+= 1.1.0 =
-* Defer loading of snippet to improve page speed
-* Tested up to 4.7
+* Tested up to 4.5.
+Updated unclear descriptions.

-= 1.2.4 =
-* Update top notice to be clearer about the need for API keys for commissions

-= 1.2.5 =
+= 1.0.9 =
-* Change priority of plugin so it is included lower in HEAD
+* Updated JS comments so they don't break things on hosts that remove line breaks in the HTML.

-= 1.2.6 =
+= 1.0.8 =
-* Added feedback prompt
+* Added error check to test if group ID's are successfully being saved to Wordpress DB after submitting settings.

-= 1.2.7 =
+= 1.0.7 =
-* New links to geni.us pricing and join  pages
+* Fixed "No programs connected" showing after PHG was connected.
+* Fixed issue where the group ID would persist after switching to a different Genius Link account
+* Switched to api.geni.us api URL

-= 1.2.8 =
+= 1.0.6 =
-* Use new, compressed js snippet to make speed tests happier
+* Fix contributors in Readme

-= 1.2.9 =
+= 1.0.5 =
-* Added optional feature to convert links only at click-time.
+* Added ability to choose a group

-= 1.3.0 =
-* Updated FAQ

-= 1.3.1 =
+= 1.0.4 =
-* Updated FAQ
+* Added: “To connect your Geniuslink account” instructions.
+Tested to 4.3

-= 1.3.2 =
+= 1.0.3 =
-* Fixed wordpress debug mode issue.
+* Geniuslink pricing changes and screenshots included

-= 1.3.3 =
+= 1.0.2 =
-* Update snippet cdn and API instructions
+* Switch to "//" to allow non-https delivery of JS

-= 1.3.4 =
+= 1.0.1 =
-* Update readme tested up field
+* Updated Readme

-= 1.3.6 =
+= 1.0 =
-* Update readme "tested up to" version
+* Initial release